 Basic SQL Script for Full Backup

 You can use the SQL script below to backup a SQL Server database to disc using compression.
-This script will produce a compressed backup of a database and save it to a location on the server that you choose.
+This script will produce a compressed database backup and save it to a location on your chosen server.

 -- Define the variables for the database name, backup file name, and backup path